 Enjoy a socially-distanced picnic.
-While the Sarah P. Duke Gardens remain closed, the rest of the breathtaking picnic spots in this blog post are still wonderful options for you to roll out a blanket and enjoy the weather.
+These breathtaking picnic spots are wonderful options for you to roll out a blanket and enjoy the weather.
 Grab takeout or curbside pickup from a local restaurant for a friend and spread out while catching up in person.
 Don't forget to be considerate of partners and the environment by cleaning up after yourself.
 Composting and recycling receptacles are available near most restaurants.

 Insider tip: Runaway blankets live up to their namesake and literally run out the door when they hit their online store so keep your eyes posted for the next drop (they’re divine as throws in the cooler months).

 And one more thing: Order meals ahead of time to beat the rush.
 This is a pro tip on multiple levels!
 Many of Durham’s staples are open for curbside pickup and delivery, but they’re also in high demand (chicken and waffle sandwiches, anyone?).
 Beat the lines by using mobile online ordering to schedule your pick up time.
 Calling ahead works too, but be kind: most restaurants are operating at limited capacity with fewer staff members to prepare delicious food and cover the phones.